 Ready for a terrific cup of coffee or an exotic coffee drink?

 We figured you were – but we’re not quite there yet.
-It’s important to first look at the different ways to brew coffee, because the brew has a major impact on coffee’s strength and flavor.
-Let’s check those out before we start playing barista.
+It’s also important to look at the different ways to brew coffee because the brew has a major impact on coffee’s strength and flavor.
+Let’s check them out before we start playing barista.

-Many of the types of coffee you can order at a high-end coffee outlet are made using these brews and techniques – but it’s fun and enjoyable to make them on your own, too.
+Many of the types of coffee you can order at a high-end coffee outlet are made using these brews and techniques – but it’s fun to make them on your own, too.

 Ready for a cup?
 So are we.

 Types of Coffee Drinks

 We’re not bothering to list the standard choices that all coffee drinkers know, like brewed coffee, iced coffee, and instant coffee.
 We’ve already mentioned them and they really don’t need elaboration.